suyZhong/SQuaLity/README.md

 ...
 ```

-Execute the jupyter notebook to analyze the results of the test suites.
-Manual analysis is required to understand the compatibility issues of different SQL dialects.
-In general, the analysis includes the following steps:
+Execute the Jupyter notebooks to analyze the test suite results.
+Manual analysis is required to understand the compatibility issues between different SQL dialects.
+The analysis generally includes the following steps:

-1. Load the results of the test suites.
+1. Load the test suite results.
-2. Filter some test cases that failed in the test suites by regular expressions.
+2. Filter test cases that failed using regular expressions.
-3. Sample the rest of the failed test cases.
+3. Sample the remaining failed test cases.
 Sampled test cases are stored in `output/$DBMS_$SUITE_sample_100.csv`.
-4. Manully analyze the sampled failed test cases and find the compatibility issues of different SQL dialects.
+4. Manually analyze the sampled failed test cases to identify compatibility issues between different SQL dialects:
-    - For each of the sampled test case, we analyze the error reason and update the column `ERROR_REASON` in the csv file.
+    - For each sampled test case, analyze the error reason and update the `ERROR_REASON` column in the CSV file.
-    - We summarize the compatibility issues in `data/$SUITE_suite_errors.csv`.
+    - Summarize the compatibility issues in `data/$SUITE_suite_errors.csv`.
-5. Export the analysis statistics.
+5. Export analysis statistics.